The following is a list of things that I had no

 Despite his rising levels, the Dr. still medically cleared Josh.
 This

 valproic acid and ammonia levels in his system.
+Then Josh was

-At 6:00 pm Poison Control contacted the hospital to inquire as to what
+At 6:00 pm Poison Control contacted the hospital

-was going on with Josh.
+from them for some time.
 When they found out that his levels had started

 rising earlier in the day, they were very concerned for his well being.

-When the doctor was contacted by hospital staff about this, he clearly stated that he “stuck by his
+When the doctor that previously cleared Josh was contacted by the

+psychiatrist about this, he clearly stated that he “stuck by his

 that my son was deteriorating quickly and was

 He let him go from 10:30 am, when they discontinued the antedote, until

-but he was given it twice that day by two
+but he was prescribed it twice that day by two different doctors

-as well as other serious conditions.
+Syndrome" as well as other serious conditions.
+The hospital says,

 2. Violated the “Consent to treatment Act”.